White Coat Ceremony

 The in-person White Coat Ceremony will take place on the RUSM Barbados Campus in classroom 2.

 An online PDF version of the White Coat program will be emailed to all registrants.
 You will be able to share the link to the program with your family and friends.
-Physical copies of the White Coat Ceremony program will be made available for each student during the in-person ceremony.

 Click here to view a copy of the Modified Oath of Geneva.